Does My Car Insurance Cover Theft?

 - A list of personal property stolen from your vehicle

-- Any finance or leasing information and your account number, if applicable (i.e. if you did not own your vehicle outright and still owe money on your loan)
+- Any finance or leasing information and your account number, if applicable (i.e., if you did not own your vehicle outright and still owe money on your loan)

 Step 3) Wait for Compensation

-Typically, comprehensive insurance will reimburse your stolen vehicle for its actual cash value (ACV), which is the replacement cost of your vehicle, minus any depreciation from normal wear and tear.
+Typically, comprehensive insurance will reimburse your stolen vehicle for its actual cash value (ACV), which is the replacement cost of your vehicle minus any depreciation from normal wear and tear.
 You’ll also need to pay your insurance deductible.

 You may receive rental car reimbursement while your vehicle is missing.
-If you had rental car reimbursements part of your policy, then you may receive compensation for a rental car.
+If you had rental car reimbursements as part of your policy, then you may receive compensation for a rental car.

 However, these items may be covered under your homeowner’s or renter’s insurance – even if your vehicle wasn’t parked at home during the theft.
 Make a separate claim with your homeowner’s or renter’s insurance to receive coverage for any items within your vehicle.

-What Happens If My Stolen Vehicle is Recovered?
+What Happens If My Stolen Vehicle Is Recovered?

 Talk to your insurance company for more information on whether or not your car insurance plan covers theft.